spiccoli/C-practice/README.md

-some exercises in C provided by my university
+some exercises in C provided by my university. updated